Talaku TB Newsletter 2021#1

 twice the burden of previous estimations.

-TALAKU is working very closely with Kajiado Department of medical service & public health
+TALAKU TB is working very closely with Kajiado Department of medical service & public health

 and Amref Health Africa through Global Fund in implementing 2019-2023 National Strategic Plan for Tuberculosis, leprosy and lung health.
 We ensure communities are educated with knowledge on the sign and symptoms of tuberculosis to enable early diagnosis, screening of household with a bacteriological confirm patient to stop the spread of the disease to the family members and the